ryan-hays/core/misc/affinity_freshman.md

 # log into our remote machine
 # email maksym to get the key
 ssh -i P2_key.pem ubuntu@awsinstance.com
+# every member of the group should have his or her folder
 cd maksym
-# every member of the group should have his or her folder
 # clone affinity core into your working directory
 ubuntu@ip-172-31-4-5:~/maksym$ git clone https://github.com/mitaffinity/core.git
 cd core
 python av4_main.py
 # point the script to the location of the database
-vi (or any other command line text file editor)
+vi (or any other command line text file editor; some people like nano)
 # the database has already been donloaded to the instance
 # change the database path under flags to
 # /home/ubuntu/common/data/labeled_av4